Alf Ross: On Law and Justice

 In 1953, Ross published his most famous book Om Ret og Retfærdighed (which he would later publish in English, under the title On Law and Justice).

 In this book, he states that there is no a priori validity to give the law some special position.
 Experience serves as a guideline.
 This means, for example, that the famous dictum ‘suum cuique tribuere’, ‘to give to everyone his own’, has no meaning until it has been determined what actually belongs to someone, which means that this is a matter of begging the question (On Law and Justice, § 64 (p.
 276)).
 His determination not to rely on anything but the facts leads to statements as the following: “The legal rule is neither true nor false; it is a directive.”
 (On Law and Justice, § 2 (p.
 2)).
 Furthermore, the norm is directed at judges rather than citizens (On Law and Justice, § 7 (p.
 33)).

 In this line of thought, he opposes natural law-approaches: “Like a harlot, natural law is at the disposal of everyone.
 The ideology does not exist that cannot be defended by an appeal to the law of nature.
 And, indeed, how can it be otherwise, since the ultimate basis for every natural right lies in a private direct insight, an evident contemplation, an intuition.
 Cannot my intuition be just as good as yours?
 Evidence as a criterion of truth explains the utterly arbitrary character of the metaphysical assertions.
 It raises them up above any force of inter-subjective control and opens the door wide to unrestricted invention and dogmatics.”
 (On Law and Justice, § 58 (p.
 261).)

+Personal life

+He was married to Else-Merete Ross, a Danish Social Liberal Party politician and Member of the Folketing from 1960 to 1973.